risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-recovery-failure.md

         3. Remove the parameter `-parallelism` and start the compute nodes.
     2. Offline temporary nodes.

-Other: FYI, all these kinds of cases will be covered by `auto scaling` feature that is on the way.
+Other: all these kinds of cases will be covered by `auto scaling` feature that is on the way.

 ### Network connection issues

 How to identify:

 When there is a network connection problem between the meta and compute nodes, as well as between the meta and etcd nodes, the recovery of the cluster will also continue to fail.
-You may find some logs like `connection refused` or `error trying to connect: dns error: failed to lookup address information: Name or service not known` .
+You may find some logs like `connection refused` or `error trying to connect: dns error: failed to lookup address information: Name or service not known`.

 Solution: